 Humans are slow to change.
 Once we make up our minds about something, we tend to dig in — even when evidence starts flying in the face of the narrative we have adopted.
+Investors Avoiding Michigan is a good example of that.

 Case-in-point — Michigan.
 Investors stuck on a vision of its post-recession decline are ignoring obvious signs of its remarkable recovery.
 The truth is, very few economic declines are permanent, especially in major population centers.